onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/index.md

 - Linux/MacOS: `sudo sh -ci "$(curl -fsSL https://raw.githubusercontent.com/onflow/flow-cli/feature/stable-cadence/install.sh)"`
 - Windows: `iex "& { $(irm 'https://raw.githubusercontent.com/onflow/flow-cli/feature/stable-cadence/install.ps1') }"`

-The Cadence 1.0 CLI will now be installed on your machine and can be accessed via the flow-c1 command.
+The Cadence 1.0 CLI will now be installed on your machine and can be accessed via **the flow-c1 command**.
 To verify the installation, run: `flow-c1 version`

 Additionally you can use the [Cadence VSCode Extension](https://developers.flow.com/tools/vscode-extension), [Cadence Linter](https://developers.flow.com/tools/flow-cli/lint), and [Chat GPT Flow Migration Assistant](https://chat.openai.com/g/g-lt4a6jvfj-flow-cadence-1-0-migration-helper) to help identify sections of code which must be migrated to Cadence 1.0, view details about what must change as well as suggested fixes for straightforward migrations.